DirkEngels/dotenv-editor/IDEAS.md

 ### Fixes
 - Fix running the editor when there is not .env file in the current dir
+- Cancel button for preferences resets the variables

 ### Improvements
 - Add -e option to group enable variables (*_ENABLED).
 It display a checkbox